George Steinbrenner: Death

 On July 13, 2010, the morning of the 2010 Major League Baseball All-Star Game, Steinbrenner died of a heart attack at St. Joseph's Hospital in Tampa, Florida.
 His death came nine days after his 80th birthday, two days after the death of longtime Yankee Stadium public address announcer Bob Sheppard, and eight days before that of former Yankee manager Ralph Houk.
 On July 14, the Yankees announced that players and coaches would wear a Steinbrenner commemorative patch on the left breast of their home and road uniforms, and a Bob Sheppard commemorative patch on the left arm.
-July 15 marked the Yankees first home game at Yankee Stadium after both the All-Star break and Steinbrenner's passing.
+July 15 marked the Yankees' first home game at Yankee Stadium after both the All-Star break and Steinbrenner's passing.
 Prior to the game, the team presented a mural above the right-center field bleachers in the late owner's honor while closer Mariano Rivera laid a bouquet of flowers on home plate.

 The Steinbrenner family added a monument to Monument Park on September 20, 2010, to honor Steinbrenner.
 He is buried at Trinity Memorial Gardens in Trinity, Florida.

 Off the field

 In addition to being an intense boss to his on-field employees, Steinbrenner was also known for pressuring and changing off-field employees (including various publicity directors), sometimes chewing them out in public.
 Longtime Cardinals announcer Jack Buck once said that he had seen Steinbrenner's yacht and that, "It was a beautiful thing to observe, with all 36 oars working in unison."
 Former sportscaster Hank Greenwald, who called Yankee games on WABC radio for two years, once said he knew when Steinbrenner was in town by how tense the office staff was.

 Steinbrenner usually kept his complaints about the team broadcasters he approved of (except for the YES Network crew, who have generally not been his direct employees) out of the newspapers.
 However, he was known to be upset with the sometimes blunt commentary of former broadcaster Jim Kaat and former analyst Tony Kubek.

 The 1986 World Series was called "Steinbrenner's nightmare", because it was a showdown between two of the Yankees' biggest rivals, their cross-town rival the New York Mets and their most hated rival, the Boston Red Sox.
 As a result, Steinbrenner wrote articles in the New York Post on the World Series.
 The Mets won that World Series, which relieved many Yankee fans.
+In addition, Yankees fans attended the parade saying that "anyone who beats Boston is worth coming down for."

 Steinbrenner had a reputation as a domineering boss.
 Only three Yankee employees were continuously employed from the start of Steinbrenner's ownership in 1973 until the end of his tenure.
 One of those is long time Head Athletic Trainer Gene Monahan, who in 2010 missed his first spring training in 48 years after being diagnosed with cancer.